Work assessment allowance (AAP)

 the AAP you are receiving will be reduced by the same amount.

-By logging in to nav.no you can see whether we have received your application.
+By logging in to nav.no, you can see whether we have received your application.

 We recommend that you register your CV

 In order to process your application, we need to know your education and work experience.
 Therefore, you should register and update your CV at arbeidsplassen.no at the same time as you are applying for AAP.
-This also applies if you are returning to work for your employer.

 If information and documentation are missing, we will ask you to submit this as soon as possible.
 We can ask you, your GP or others to submit information if this is necessary.
 If we have requested necessary documentation, but have not received this, your application may be dismissed.
-Your application will not be dismissed until you have been notified that information or documentation is missing.

 You may receive several letters and inquiries from NAV along the way.
 You will always be given: